Getting Started

 .

-While you will find all details in the psql subsection) of the PostgreSQL documentation, some quick commands are:
+While you will find all details about the cli tool psql

 \?